QBladeOcean/QBladeOceanDocs/docs/source/src/theory/hydrodynamics/me/me.rst

 - :math:`\dot{X}^n` is the resulting normal velocity of the center of the cylinder element.

 The structural model of QBlade naturally handles the vector direction of the local normal force components depending on the element location and orientation (see :doc:`../../structure/chrono/chrono`).
-The normal force is assumed to be constant over the submerged part of the cylinder, and only integrated along the submerged length.
+The normal force is assumed to be constant over the submerged part of the cylinder and is integrated along the submerged length.
 For this evaluation the local instantaneous wave elevation is obtained at every timestep to calculate the current submerged fraction of the cylinder.
 It is recommended to subdivide cylindrical elements that are close to the water surface into smaller sub-elements to increase the model accuracy (see :ref:`ME_modeling-considerations`)